Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Necromancer.md

 **Second Miss:** Half damage, or full damage if the escalation die is 1+ and you choose to decrease it by 1.

-3rd level spell: 4d10 damage.
+3rd level spell: `dice: 4d10` damage.

 5th level spell: `dice: 7d10`damage.